sjimhdez/radio-player-page/README.md

 This ensures a distraction-free, lightweight, and branded listening experience.
 Ideal for users who want to keep the player open in a separate tab or as a central page for continuous radio playback.

 This plugin was originally developed for a real radio project, where a minimal interface proved to significantly improve user engagement and listening time.

-Note: This plugin is production-ready but currently under review by the official WordPress plugins team.
-You can install and use it safely; any updates or changes required by the review process will be communicated promptly.

 ---